Answers to the Most Commonly Asked Questions

 If I'm reroofing, do I have to remove the old roof before installing the metal roof?

 Usually not if you're installing the metal roof over existing asphalt, fiberglass or composition shingles (maximum of two layers thick).
-In most situations, the metal roof can be installed directly over the old roof.
+In most situations, the metal roof can be installed directly over the old roof with a synthetic underlayment or 30 # felt paper.
+Another option is a 1x4 putlins can also be used instead of underlayment.

 Will a metal roof make my house hot?